Why Have Multiple Social Media Accounts?

 1. You May Not be Reaching a Portion of Your Audience

 Social media is a hard thing to pinpoint, especially with the different social media platforms that are available for companies to use.
 Most companies only decide on choosing one social network thinking their target audience uses that one the most.
 But you wouldn’t put all your eggs in one basket, so why would you do it when choosing a social network?
 While Facebook and Twitter are the most popular choices, some of your audience may not just prefer those.
 People would prefer other sites like Pinterest, LinkedIn, YouTube or other social media platforms.

 Becoming part of more than one community will increase your reach and help you connect with more people.
 However, instead of signing up for every social media account possible, think about what sites your target audience will use the most.
-Also, think about what each social networks can offer you.
+Also, think about what each social network can offer you.

 2. Increased Search Engine Rankings

 You’ve heard “content is king” and for good reason.
 The more quality content you have on the Internet, the better your website is going to rank.
 Social media is part of the content that will help boost your rankings.
 Having your company’s name out there on multiple websites will help you on the search engines, thanks to the high page rank of websites like Facebook and Twitter.

 3. Greater Customer Service Experience

 The last thing any company wants is a bad reputation, especially when a word can easily spread like wildfire on the internet.
 Multiple social media websites will give you the opportunity to keep track of what is being said about you.
 Customers will also get the opportunity to send you messages directly.
 Luckily, you can quickly put out these flames by being proactive and responding to the negative comments about your business, products or services right away.
 If you do get undesirable comments or questions thrown at you, respond with a solution to the problem your customer may have.
 This will show your audience that you want to resolve any issue they have, changing your reputation from bad to great.